Posted on

 This measures 1.75in wide by 3in long.
 This was originally taken from an eBay listing in the late 1990s/early 2000s.

-Paper type is unknown.
+The paper type is unknown.
 It’s not cardstock but not regular 8.11in by 11in printing paper.
 Worthpoint has a picture of a similar model (that doesn’t include the pedestal).

-The pdf hasn’t been tested but if needed you can download the document file and make edits.
+The pdf hasn’t been tested, but if needed, you can download the document file and make edits.

-As it’s supposed to be Romulus and Remus it’s probably a Red Cross Ticket associated with the Italian Campaign.
+As it’s supposed to be Romulus and Remus, it’s probably a Red Cross Ticket associated with the Italian Campaign.

 Virginia Alcoholic Beverage Control Board Permit No. 157416 | For use of a member of the US armed forces or its allies.
 It is dated 2 Dec 1944.